 Have a broken wooden gate at your disposal?
+It seems you don’t have to say goodbye to your good old gate.
 Disassemble the wooden pieces and turn it into an upcycled outdoor table.

 Dave’s tip: If the wood to be used is pretty old, it may be better to saw the palings off first.
 That way, you reduce any chances of splitting the wood.

 2. Concrete Side Table

 I’ve always dreamed of having a concrete side table, however, found the ones in stores to be too expensive.
 Fortunately, Dave offered to DIY one from scratch using leftover wood boards from a previous project.